Subclassing#

 self.value = value

-There is also a way to define minimum and maximum values for numbers, using a more verbose form:
+There is also a way to define minimum and maximum values for numbers:

 from gi.repository import GObject